 Aerial Video Surveillance

-Airborne surveillance has been widely used in different range of applications in civilian and military applications, such as search and rescue missions, border security, resource exploration, wildfire and oil spill detection, target tracking, surveillance, etc. The unmanned airborne vehicle (UAV) is equipped with special sensors (day / night) to image objects in ground and assigns the actual recognition task (surveillance) to the crew or record image data and analyze them off-line on the ground.
-Pilot less airborne vehicle with sensor carrying platforms transmit data to a ground control station for analysis and data interpretation.
+Airborne surveillance is widely used in a range of civilian and military applications, such as search and rescue missions, border security, resource exploration, wildfire and oil spill detection, target tracking, aerial surveillance, and more.
+The unmanned airborne vehicle (UAV) is equipped with special sensors (day / night) to image objects on the ground and assign the recognition task (surveillance) to the crew, or record image data and interpret it off-line.
+Pilotless airborne vehicles with sensors carrying platforms transmit the data to a ground control station, for analysis and data interpretation.

-HCL utilizes its deep domain knowledge to offer a full suite of real-time aerial video surveillance capabilities, from blur noise images into clear imagery to large-area visualization and video processing.
-We offer Image processing technologies for real time image acquisition, image pre-processing for noise removal and adaptive enhancement to create a comprehensive, panoramic field of view display.
-Our real-time capabilities besides enhancement involves geo-registration capabilities with reference imagery to improve accuracy, search area, moving object tracking, region of interest processing, geo-location identification, image area measurement, creation of Image database of targets under different resolution with feature details.
+HCL offers a full suite of real-time aerial video surveillance capabilities, from blur noise images to clear imagery to large-area visualization and video processing.
+We offer image processing technologies for real time image acquisition, image pre-processing for noise removal and adaptive enhancements, to create a comprehensive, panoramic view display.
+HCL has real-time enhancement and geo-registration capabilities.
+This helps improve accuracy in search, moving object tracking, region of interest processing, geo-location identification, image area measurement, of image database creation of targets under various resolutions with feature details.

 Embedded Vision Engine